auchung/seasonal-recipes/README.md

 - **Type**: Regression
 - **Response Variable**: `avg_rating`
-- **Why**: `avg_rating` is a numeric (float) variable representing the average user rating of a recipe.
+  - `avg_rating` is a quantitative variable representing the average user rating of a recipe.

 ### Features Used

-We restricted our features to those available **at the time a recipe is submitted**, ensuring no label leakage.
-These include:
+We restricted our features to those available **at the time a recipe is submitted**, rather than features not known at the time.

 - `n_ingredients`: Number of ingredients in the recipe
 - `n_steps`: Number of instructions